barchart/events-public/packages/sdk-js/docs/content/api/paths.md

 **Status Code**: 200

-> Version of the API.
+> A JSON object represents version of the service and user.

 **Content Type**: <code>application/json</code>